 Lisa Drinkward started working at the Vineyard Wine and Cheese Deli in Southern California at the age of 16.
 This set the course for a career in food and wine.
 Working in restaurants throughout college led to Lisa’s desire for her own restaurant, which became a reality when Lisa and Les opened Folie Douce in 1991.
 Upon moving to St Helena, Lisa took viticulture courses at the Napa Valley College and is now the vineyard liason, spending much of harvest roaming the vineyards and eating a lot of grapes.
 In her spare time, Lisa makes a Napa Cab of her own - Drinkward Peschon - with friend and fellow winemaker Francoise Peschon.

 Sean Behrens, Les' son, helped build the winery on Spring Mountain back in 1998, but only joined the winery production staff in 2011 after working as a contractor in the Napa Valley for over a decade.
-He is learning the family craft from the ground up and applying his construction skills to our endless list of winery improvement projects.
+He is learning the family craft from the ground up.

 Bob Nenow is our brother-in-law, friend and most enthusiastic harvest helper.
 He also makes a small amount of wine at our facility under his own label.
 If you would like to learn more about his venture, check out Robert Nenow Winery.